-Thomas Jefferson's height was six feet two-and-a half inches tall as described by his grandson Thomas Jefferson Randolph.
-We often overstate the contrast between the average height today and in Jefferson's time.
-According to Sokoloff and Villaflor, American recruits around 1779 reached an average final hight of 68.1 inches or 5' 8 1/10" At 74.5 inches or 6' 2 1/2", Jefferson would be a good bit over six inches taller than the average male of the day--and not insignificantly tall by modern standards.
+Thomas Jefferson's height was six feet two-and-a half inches tall, as described by his grandson Thomas Jefferson Randolph.
+Nowadays, we often overstate the contrast between today's average height and the average height in Jefferson's time.
+According to economic historians Kenneth Sokoloff and Georgia Villaflor, American recruits around 1779 reached an average final height of 68.1 inches or 5' 8 1/10".1 At 74.5 inches, or 6' 2 1/2", Jefferson would be a good bit over six inches taller than the average male of the day — and not insignificantly tall by modern standards.
 Jefferson was not taller than his contemporaries because they were short, but because he was fairly tall.

-Sokoloff and Villaflor put the final average height of today at between 69 and 70 inches--that is a bit over one inch taller than in Jefferson's time.
-From these figures it can be seen that men today are not on average that much taller than Jefferson's peers.
+Sokoloff and Villaflor put the final average height of today at between 69 and 70 inches.2 That measurement is a bit over one inch taller than the average height in Jefferson's time.
+From these figures, we can see that men today are not on average that much taller than Jefferson's peers.
 From these figures, as well, we can derive a sense of how Jefferson may have looked to his contemporaries.